flex-development/JIME-P001/packages/app/README.md

 This project is a Next.js powered Shopify storefront for Morena's Kustomz.

-Morena's Kustomz is an online store that specializes in "pot head" necessities.
+Morena's Kustomz is an online store that specializes in stoner necessities.
 While enjoying a MySpace inspired UI, users can shop pre-made ash trays, grinders, and rolling trays, or have them custom made.